 I was seven years old when I was cast as Gretl in Andrew Lloyd Webber’s production of The Sound Of Music.

-What can you remember about your first acting role?
+What can you remember about your first acting role in The Sound of Music?

 I was only seven years old at the time and I can remember thinking I was going to be touring different venues, throughout the UK, without my Mum and Dad.
 I loved it though.
 Being on tour was like having sleepovers with my best friends, every night!
 I was very close with all of the other cast members, so that made being away from home a good experience and a lot of fun.
 I can remember vividly the first time I went on stage to perform the show live – I was so nervous, but every time I came off stage I couldn’t wait to go back on.